 Out of all traders trying to make a living trading forex, only 8 to 10 % will succeed.
 The rest will fail.
 This is the ruthless statistics that can be found on any broker website.
 On the brighter side, this number may grow a little.
 The thing is, some of the traders, who failed the first time, may try to conquer the forex market again.
 If they succeed, the stats will improve.

-In this post, we’ll find out how to calculate the percent of profitable trades and why we need to know this parameter in the first place.
+In this post, we’ll find out how to calculate the percentage of profitable trades and why we need to know this parameter in the first place.

 Suppose, Broker A has 5% of successful traders.
 By Broker B, this number reaches 8%.
 Broker C boasts even more impressive stats, with 10% of lucky traders.
 As you can see, the situation is a little more complicated, since the “success stats” may vary across brokers.

 Does it mean there is no way to find out how many forex traders succeed?
 Luckily, there is more than one method to determine their number.
-Nassim Nicholas Taleb, an acclaimed economist and trader, has designed his own method to calculate the percent of successful traders based on how long they’ve been trading.
+Nassim Nicholas Taleb, an acclaimed economist, and a trader has designed his method to calculate the percent of successful traders based on how long they’ve been trading.